 How to prepare

-Specialized scissors are designed to cut through the shell without damaging the egg yolk or white.
-Simply hold the egg in one hand and position the blade of the scissors over the top of the egg.
-Gently squeeze the handles to pierce through the shell, then use the scissors to cut a small circle around the top of the egg.
+Specialized scissors are designed to cut through the shell without damaging the egg yolk.
+Hold the egg in one hand and position the blade of the scissors over the top of the egg.
+Gently squeeze the handles to pierce through the shell, cutting a small circle around the top.

 Quail eggs can be prepared similarly to chicken eggs, with boiling being a popular method.
 You can serve them as a snack or add them to salads, soups, or other dishes.